alyssa-denary/flask-warbler/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add nav link to see posts from all users
+- [ ] Add nav link to see messages from all users
+- [ ] Refactor to use AJAX requests and reduce number of page reloads

 See the [open issues](https://github.com/ari-denary/warbler/issues) for a full list of proposed features (and known issues).